-Mr Livingstone, speaking on LBC, said the Government's actions reminded him of the slogan often seen scrawled about London - "if voting changed anything they would abolish it."
+Mr Livingstone, speaking on LBC, said the Government's actions reminded him of the slogan often seen scrawled about London - "if voting changed anything they would abouth it."
+HE STANDARD APRIL 12, 1984-

-"The Government has done exactly that," he said.
+"The Government has done THE

+exactly that," he said.
+APR